Mansi-Sun/ABN-Visualization/README.md

 I will create a bucket to upload the parquet files as well as business names csv file.

+As you may notice,we uploaded the csv file via airflow, after running the airflow dag,please upload the parquet files(located in include/datasets) to gcp bucket manually.

 ![Bucket snapshot](./Img/abn_bucket.png)

 Now open BigQuery, under abn dataset we created in airflow,run below sql one by one to create the table, in abn_names table, we will use partition on column bn_reg_dt as we will only fetch last 10 years data, this will improve the performance of query